All Episodes

 If I were president, you wouldn't have that problem.

-You wouldn't have inflation, you wouldn't have Russia attacking Ukraine.
+You wouldn't have Russia attacking Ukraine.

 You wouldn't have had October 7th with Israel.

-You wouldn't have had the Afghanistan disaster, which I think is the most single most embarrassing day in the history of our country, where they have billions of dollars of equipment.
+You wouldn't have had the Afghanistan disaster, which I think is the most single, most embarrassing day in the history of our country, where they have billions of dollars of equipment.

-They're their kids.
+They're kids.

-I don't want to say that, but it was very tough.
+I will tell you, I don't want to say that, but it was very tough.

 I was in a different part of the world, frankly.